bbdumdum/digitalgaia/organization/documentation.md

 there is also a handbook for the collective, containing amongst other the digitalgaia manifesto

-we could have, say, 1 week / year where we stop all activity and only review, update and fix documentation of all products / internal infrastructure (kind of a spring cleaning week).
+we could have, say, 1 week / year where we stop all activity and only review, update and fix documentation of all products / internal infrastructure (kind of a spring cleaning week). documentation that is not needed anymore to support the current functioning of the collective should be archived at the end of the year.

 ## Possible tools for documentation